jaredly/geometricart/Roadmap.md

+- [x] clip "inset after" should work
+- [ ] hex triangle tilings need to be able to flip, not just rotate.

 - [ ] HistoryPlayback - manually set the views, and skip frames

 - [ ] I want to ... animate between different patterns